MrCastro04/Test-Task-Balloons-rep/README.md

 # Trident Media (Company) Test Task on position - Junior Unity Game Developer

+Date of receipt of test assignment - 15.07.2025.
-Task submission date (apk file and final push to GitHub) - 18.07.2025
+Task submission date (apk file and final push to GitHub) - 18.07.2025.
+The test assignment was designed to last three days.

 if you wanna see code , you should choose branch named "fitches".
 (because I accidentally pushed the wrong changes to the “main” branch)